 APHA works with partners like America Walks, the National Center for Safe Routes to School and others to promote active transport.

 APHA also works with the National Center for Healthy Housing (NCHH) to promote safe and healthy housing.
 In May 2014 a new National Healthy Housing Standard, developed by APHA and NCHH, was released.
-The Standard is a health focused property maintenance policy targeting the nation's 100 existing homes - single family, multifamily, rental and owner occupied.
+The Standard is a health focused property maintenance policy targeting the nation's 100 million existing homes - single family, multifamily, rental and owner occupied.

 What is the Built Environment?